 How to deadlift properly with a barbell

 - Start with your feet shoulder-width apart and a barbell on the floor in front of you.
-Bend at the knees and hips to grip the barbell overhand.
+The bar ideally will have plates on either end to raise it from the ground and the bar should sit over your feet.
+Bend at the knees and push your bum back to lower your hands down to grasp the bar.

 How to deadlift properly with a barbell: Common deadlift mistakes